Sauna and Diabetes: Complete Safety & Benefits Guide

 Key Takeaways

-- Infrared saunas (110–135 °F) carry less risk of overheating than traditional saunas (150–195 °F).
+- Infrared saunas (110–135 °F) pose lower overheating and insulin‐spike risks than traditional saunas (150–195 °F); limit all sessions to 15–20 minutes.

 I’m Ashish Agarwal, and I took my background as a chartered accountant and became obsessed with saunas.
 Over the past decade, I’ve tested dozens of models at home, read countless research papers, and talked with leading experts.
 On HomeInDepth.com, I blend data and real-world trials to give you straightforward, trustworthy advice.